webrecorder/browsertrix/frontend/docs/docs/user-guide/user-settings.md

-# Change Your Name, Email, or Password
+# Change Your Name, Email, or Preferences

+Tap the **Account** button at the top every page to access your profile settings.

+!!!
+Tip "Browsertrix Subscribers"
+    You can access your account settings using this link: [app.browsertrix.com/account/settings](https://app.browsertrix.com/account/settings).

+!!!
+Question "Looking for billing information?"
+    Browsertrix billing is managed through the organization.
+See [Org Billing](org-settings.md#billing)

 ## Display Name